MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Azure.md

 If you are not using cloud slice and already have the solution installed you should skip to Exercise 4.

-Otherwise, id you are starting a new lab you will need to:
+Otherwise, if you are starting a new lab you will need to:

 - Download the lab files
 - Use the **Dev One** environment